LeNPaul/academic/README.md

 The following sections describe usage instructions for this Jekyll theme,including available layouts, includes, sass and/or assets.

+#### Home

+The `_layouts/home.html` layout defines the home page for this theme.
+An introduction to your research group or to yourself can be provided, along with a list of featured publications.
+There is also a section for providing any updates through posts placed in the `_posts` directory.

 #### People

 The `_layouts/people.html` layout can be used to showcase and describe people in your research group.
 People are defined in the `_data/settings.yml` file, and markdown pages for each person with the `_layouts/page.html` layout can be placed in the `people` directory.